 The Action Plan for the Fort Macpherson Community MCRP studio project receives an American Planning Association National Student Project Award.

-Master of Science in Geographic Information Science and Technology (MS-GIST) degree program approved by the University System of Georgia Board of Regents.
+The Master of Science in Geographic Information Science and Technology (MS-GIST) degree program is approved by the University System of Georgia Board of Regents.
 The first 5 students enroll in the fall.

 Thomas Hamed (MCRP Class of '15) is elected to the APA Student Representatives Council, Executive Committee.